Skip to Content

 Should I Buy an E-bike with the Highest Range?

 Not necessarily.
 Very few riders actually need 100+ miles of range.
-You shouldn’t buy an e-bike with a long range if it is not necessary for the type of riding you do.
-The range of the e-bike should be based on your needs.
+You shouldn’t buy an e-bike with a long range if you don’t need long range for the type of riding you do.

 Think about how you plan to use the bike and how far you need to ride.

-For most people, an electric bike with 15-30 miles of range is sufficient for their daily commute or leisure riding.
+For most people, an electric bike with 15-30 miles of range is sufficient for a daily commute or leisure riding.
 The average bike commuter only rides 3-4 miles one-way.
 You don’t need 50 miles of range for this.

 an electric bike motor

-Regenerative Braking
+A Note About Regenerative Braking

-If you’re looking for an electric bike with a longer range, consider looking for a model with regenerative braking.
 With regenerative braking, the electric motor acts as a generator.
 It converts the kinetic energy of the bike’s motion into electricity that can be used to charge the battery.

-Charge Times for Electric Bikes
+A Note About Charge Times for Electric Bikes

 The charge time can be almost as important as the e-bike riding range.
 If you can charge your e-bike quickly, the range doesn’t matter as much.
 You can just plug it in for a few minutes while you take a break or grab lunch then continue riding.
 All you need to charge your e-bike is your charger and a power outlet.